Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 - Istio version >= 1.1.0

   - SDS(secret Discovery Service) node agent talks with Citadel for certificate request/response.
-  - node agent keeps track o the expiration(with timer job)
+  - node agent keeps track of the expiration(with timer job)
   - when the key is close to expiring, the node agent sends a message to the corresponding Envoy proxy, and the proxy gets the new key(rerun the process in the diagram)
   - Istio version < 1.5.0: node agent inside every kubernetes node
   - Istio version >= 1.5.0: moved to Envoy proxy